ChrisDietrich/photoprism-docs/docs/user-guide/library/index.md

 ### Conclusion ###
-In case you have no organization in your existing photo collection and you assume you have many duplicates on various hard drives.
-*Import* is the way to go.
+In case you have no organization in your existing photo collection and you assume you have many duplicates on various hard drives, *Import* is the way to go.
 It will organize all your photos and videos due to time taken and it will avoid duplicates.

-In case you have your photo collection organized nicely in folders and you prefer to keep this organization displayed in the filesystem. *Index* will be the right option for you.
+In case you have your photo collection organized nicely in folders and you prefer to keep this organization displayed in the filesystem, *Index* will be the right option for you.